hanggrian/auto-bundler/README.md

 Parceler
 --------
-[Parceler][1] is supported with this library, it is a library that easily makes any object implements Parcelable with generated code, making it able to be inserted to Bundle as Parcelable.
+[Parceler][parceler] is supported with this library, it is a library that easily makes any object implements Parcelable with generated code, making it able to be inserted to Bundle as Parcelable.

 `Bundler.wrap()` automatically converts the object to Parcelable.
 Without `Bundler.wrap()`, object must be wrapped using `Parcels.wrap()`.
-Head to [Parceler doc][1] for more information.
+Head to [Parceler doc][parceler] for more information.
 ```java
 User user = new User("Hendra Anggrian", 24);
 // with Bundler.wrap()